SlybootsStudio/iqrpg.guide/faq.md

 As far as how to decide whether to upgrade equipment type or level, no one really knows.
 Just wing it.

-### Should I "chop the spirit tree"? "quarry the sinkhole"? "[the third one i can’t remember]?”
+### Should I "chop the spirit tree"? "quarry the sinkhole"? "mine the meteorite?”

 Yes.
 These events have higher drop rates for tool comps and drops.